Delboy/EatMe/TESTING.md

 - #### Carousel
     - Checked that featured recipes appear in the carousel.
     - Checked that clicking the image takes you to the correct recipe's detail page.
-    - Checked that the buttons on the edge of the carrousel scroll through all the featured recipes.
+    - Checked that the buttons on the edge of the carousel scroll through all the featured recipes.

     ![featured recipe list](assets/images/featured-list.png)

     ![carousel](assets/images/carousel.gif)

 - #### Most Loved Recipes
-    - Checked that the list is no longer then 5.
+    - Checked that the list is no longer than 5.
     - Checked that clicking each recipe takes you to the correct recipe's detail page.
-    - Checked that the all recipes link can takes you to the all recipes page.
+    - Checked that the all recipes link takes you to the all recipes page.

     ![most loved](assets/images/most-loved.gif)

 - #### Footer
-    - Checked that clicking the links in the footer takes you to the correct page in a seperate browser.
+    - Checked that clicking the links in the footer takes you to the correct page in a separate browser.

     ![footer](assets/images/footer-links.gif)